Schedule an Appointment with our ExpertsBook Now

 While omega-3 can have potential benefits for children with ADHD, further research is required to establish a proper recommendation.
 This can be viewed as an adjuvant therapy along with traditional treatment methodologies.

-Omega 3 for children
+omega 3 supplements for children

 2. For pregnant women